gabrer/whisperdesk/README.md

 ## Features

-- PySide6 GUI for selecting audio/video files and viewing transcripts
+- PySide6 GUI for selecting audio files and viewing progress inline (no popups)
-- faster-whisper transcription using local CT2 models if present
+- faster-whisper transcription using local CT2 models; auto-download on first use if missing
+- Multiple Whisper models supported: tiny/base/small/medium, English-only variants, large-v2, large-v3, large-v3-turbo, and distil-large-v3
+- Favorites group in model selector with one-click star toggle; persists across sessions
-- Optional diarization pipeline (stubbed initially)
+- Optional diarization engines:
+   - SpeechBrain ECAPA (best quality; uses Torch) — default
+   - WeSpeaker ONNX (lightweight; no Torch)
+- Disable diarization option: if disabled or only one speaker detected, speaker labels are omitted in exports
-- Export to TXT and DOCX
+- Export to TXT and DOCX with segment timestamps; filenames include timestamp_originalName_model

 ## Project layout